Cermet: Applications

+Cutting tools and wear-resistant parts

+Ti(C,N)-based cermets with Ni and/or Co binders are widely used in cutting and grinding tools because of their high hardness, wear resistance, relatively low coefficient of friction, and chemical stability.
+They are among the most important cermet systems in metal machining applications.

+WC-based cermets and hardmetals are also used in demanding wear applications such as machining tools, drilling components, wire-drawing dies, punch tools, and corrosion- or wear-resistant coatings.
+More recently, cermets have also been explored in additive manufacturing, including selective laser sintering/melting, LENS, binder-jet printing, and direct-ink-write or robocasting routes for bulk parts.

 Ceramic-to-metal joints and seals

 Cermets were first used extensively in ceramic-to-metal joint applications.
 Construction of vacuum tubes was one of the first critical systems, with the electronics industry employing and developing such seals.
 German scientists recognized that vacuum tubes with improved performance and reliability could be produced by substituting ceramics for glass.
 Ceramic tubes can be outgassed at higher temperatures.
 Because of the high-temperature seal, ceramic tubes withstand higher temperatures than glass tubes.
 Ceramic tubes are also mechanically stronger and less sensitive to thermal shock than glass tubes.
 Today, cermet vacuum tube coatings have proved to be key to solar hot water systems.

 Ceramic-to-metal mechanical seals have also been used.
 Traditionally they have been used in fuel cells and other devices that convert chemical, nuclear, or thermionic energy to electricity.
 The ceramic-to-metal seal is required to isolate the electrical sections of turbine-driven generators designed to operate in corrosive liquid-metal vapors.